AmoMash/.NET-Web-API/README.md

 ## Authentication

--The endpoints do not have authentication
+- The endpoints do not have authentication

 ## API Endpoints
 - `GET /api/telemetry` - Retrieve all telemetry entries.